Clara Zetkin: Joining the Communist Party

+Members of the Reichstag faction of the KPD c.
+1921.
+Sitting from left to right: Joseph Herzfeld, Clara Zetkin, Emil Eichhorn, Georg Berthelé.
+Standing from left to right: Max Heydemann, Walter Stoecker, Wilhelm Koenen, Wilhelm Bartz, Heinrich Malzahn, Paul Frölich.

 In 1916 Zetkin was one of the co-founders of the Spartacist League and the Independent Social Democratic Party of Germany (USPD) which had split off in 1917 from its mother party, the SPD, in protest at its pro-war stance.

 In January 1919, after the German Revolution in November of the previous year, the KPD (Communist Party of Germany) was founded.
 Zetkin also joined it and represented the party from 1920 to 1933 in the Reichstag.

 Zetkin became further enveloped in the Communist movement through her interactions and fellowship with Vladimir Lenin.
 The relationship between Zetkin and Lenin first began in 1920 when she conducted and recorded interviews with him.
 In her journal entries outlining their conversations, she discussed her admiration for his leadership as he used his position of power to give a voice to the oppressed people.
 Three separate lifetime editions of Zetkin's memoirs about Lenin (Clara Zetkin.
 Memories of Lenin; Clara Zetkin.
 From a Notebook; Clara Zetkin.
 Lenin and the Masses) were included in the 5th volume of “Memories of Lenin,” published by the Institute of Marxism-Leninism under the Central Committee, and became canonical for citation in the USSR.
 Included in speaking for the voices of the oppressed, Lenin discussed with Zetkin the need to establish an international women's movement.

 From the outline of the conversations, it is apparent that Lenin respected Zetkin as a colleague who could help him implement his political strategy, not as an inferior.
 In addition to the conversation's rhetoric, Lenin's respect for Zetkin is evident as he employed her to establish the women's movement based on the principles of Marxist theory.
 Zetkin was allocated a position to provide support to the women's rights committee drafting a resolution, theses, and directives to move along the progression of the movement.
 Because of its previous success in bringing women's emancipation in both theory and practice, Zetkin subscribed to the socialist movement in the early 1920s.